francisfuzz/dotcom/_posts/2025-12-29-a-decade-at-github.md

 This question was gold.
 While most of our tickets were about GitHub's API and integrations, this simple prompt revealed *how* people were actually using the platform and *where* the interface mattered most to them.
 That context helped me course-correct my replies and connect customers with the right resources and people.

 The difference between a great question and a regular one?
+Context!

-Context.
-Great questions are specific and get to the heart of what matters to your audience.
+**Great questions are specific and get to the heart of what matters to your audience.**

 As I moved from support to program management to partner engineering to product engineering, my questions evolved—adapting to different audiences (customers, stakeholders, partners, cross-functional teams) while becoming more refined as I gained context about what each role needed.

 ## 2. Finding a mentor early on can make or break the experience